hhariri/hhariri.github.io/_posts/2017-06-31-linting-your-kotlin-builds-intellij-idea.md

 ## Failing Builds

-Running and examining inspections on the server is great, but what happens if we want to react to this, like for instance failing the build.
+We now have inspections running on the server, but what happens if we want to react to this, like for instance failing the build.
 TeamCity allows us to do just this.
 Under
 `Failure Conditions` in the build configuration, we can add a new condition based on the results of the inspections

 <br/>